Bryant Family Dentistry

 7. Apply a Cold Compress

-8. Save Broken Pieces
+8. Save Any Broken Pieces

-9. Avoid Painkillers on the Gums
+9. Do Not Place Aspirin on the Gums

-10. Follow Up
+10. Follow Up Even if Symptoms Improve

 If you have difficulty using our website, please email us or call us at (865) 693-7631